lsst-sitcom/sitcomtn-084/index.rst

 Figure 1.
 Position moved on xyz between before and after the slew, according to the elevation slew angle

 The requirement specifies that the rms repeatability of the mirror positioning is what we need.
-Plot the rms for each of the distributions shown in the violin plot:
+Plot the rms for each of the distributions shown in the violin plot

 .. image:: images/797_histogram_position_rotation_xyz.png
   :width: 700px